Kansas City Club: KC Clubhouse

 The former clubhouse is a neoclassical masonry and reinforced concrete building at 918 Baltimore Avenue, which was designed by John McKecknie and built in 1922.
 It is at the corner of Ninth Street across Baltimore Avenue from the Central Library and across Ninth Street from the New York Life Building.
-The clubhouse was home to the University Club of Kansas City from 1922 to 2001 when the Kansas City Club membership merged with the University Club at the 918 Baltimore location.
+The clubhouse was originally home to the University Club of Kansas City from 1922 to 2001 when the Kansas City Club membership merged with the University Club at the 918 Baltimore location.

 The four-story clubhouse contained a dining room, a pub, a library, a cigar stand, full-service athletic facilities, and banquet and meeting facilities including a lounge, a ballroom, and private conference rooms.
 Two inner clubs had their own private lounge and bar spaces for their own members.
 The athletic facilities included cardio, weight, and strength training equipment, a trainer, a masseuse, hot tubs, steam rooms, saunas, a racquetball court, and two squash courts.
 Along with the University of Missouri-Kansas City and the Pembroke Hill School, the Kansas City Club was one of only three locations in Kansas City with squash facilities.